This post may contain affiliate links. Please read our disclosure policy.

 What to serve it with

-Umami tips
+ChihYu’s tips

-- It has a soft, tender yet crunchy texture perfect for stir-fries when handled properly.
+- Taiwanese cabbage (flat cabbage) has broad, pale leaves with a mild, slightly sweet flavor.
+Its soft yet crunchy texture makes it perfect for stir-fries when handled right.

 FAQs

-Taiwanese cabbage is also referred to as Chinese flat cabbage, or in Mandarin “Gao Li Cai” 高麗菜.
-It has loose pale green leaves and a crisp texture that’s different from napa cabbage.
-Its flat shape and mild sweet taste make Taiwanese cabbage perfect for quick stir-frying in Taiwanese and Chinese cuisines.
+It’s also called Chinese flat cabbage or 高麗菜 (Gāo Lí Cài) in Mandarin.
+It has loose, pale green leaves and a crisp texture, different from napa cabbage.
+Its flat shape and mild sweetness make it ideal for quick stir-frying in Taiwanese and Chinese dishes.

-More Taiwan cabbage recipes
+More Asian cabbage recipes

-- Chicken napa cabbage stir fry
+- Chicken napa cabbage stir fry: The most popular recipe on the blog!

 Taiwanese cabbage stir fry